stm32app/stm32app/README.md

   * 🟢 **Customizable**: Some actors may choose to define their own threads in addition to ones provided by the system.
 In that case they will reuse all the features that threads provide (event bus, timers, etc), retaining all of the control over time slicing, execution flow and blocking that typical FreeRTOS tasks provide.
 However just like with barebone FreeRTOS, the developer has to manually decide how much memory should be allocated for thread's stack and its optional queue.
 * 🟡 **Harder to follow**: Spreading work across tasks with multiple priorities can make the execution flow opaque and complicated.
   * 🟢 **Task primitive**: stm32app offers a very lightweight approach to writing asynchronous code that contains all of its steps close to each other in a state machine.
 All the minutiae is done behind the scenes, and handling of input and switching priorities mid-way is separated from the logical flow of a task.
 This often makes the code even easier to read than even with more advanced languages async/await or couroutines.

+# Sharing resources
+Writing code for multiple threads can be tricky.
+Either though most stm32 code runs on a single process, interrupts and pre-emption can cause any task stop mid-way.
+The problems arise when multiple threads access and modify the shared resource.
+Usual solution is toHere's an overview of what different subsystem do to ensure thread-safety:

+* **Memory allocation**: FreeRTOS prevents interrupts from happening
+* **Buffer allocation**:

 # Networking
 Internal changes of state can be broardcasted to network as individual values or packed into PDO actors (8 bytes).
 CANopen provides ability to snapshot and send data from multiple actors simultaneously by simulating synchronous messaging.
 Actors can acquire addresses automatically, then can be monitored via heartbeats and orchestrated to boot up at once.
 Master nodes can log errors on the network and report issues.